Continuous Localization is Invaluable for Mobile App Developers

 Localizing in this way may cost more, but you will save when it comes to catching issues with your products much faster, and you can count on increased sales from a customer base that knows they can rely on your organization for quality.

-3. Stay Agile by Collaborating with Localization Experts
+3. Stay Agile by Collaborating with Experts in Continuous Localization

 If you want to stay agile, you will need to lean on experience and expertise.
 This will mean prioritizing flexible workflows.
 Teams must be adaptable and able to move forward with results.
 In addition, the workflows need to adapt to the team’s style.